InnovatrixGroup/PawsReunite-PartA/README.md

 According to estimates, one out of every three pets will go missing at some point in their lives.
 Millions of pets are missing every year, and many of them may never return home.

 The purpose of PawsReunite is to help pet owners find their lost pets and to help people who have found lost pets find their owners.
 This is a valuable service because lost pets can be very difficult to find, and even if they are found, it can be difficult to track down their owners.
-This web application can help to bridge this gap by providing a central platform where pet owners and people who have found lost pets can connect.
+This web application can bridge this gap by providing a central platform where pet owners and people who have found lost pets can connect.

 ____
 ### Functionality/ Feature